Optimal False Discovery Control of Minimax Estimator: Introduction

+In above equations (\ref{res0}) and (\ref{res1}), the ``inf'' is taken over all estimators $\widehat\beta$ whose $L_2$ convergence rate are smaller than $(2\tau s_n\log(p_n/s_n))^{1/2}$ for some constant $\tau$, i.e., $2\tau$ is the multiplicative constant of the convergence rate of $\widehat\beta$.
+Therefore, both minimax false discovery number and minimax false discovery rate follow a polynomial of the sparsity ratio.
+It is worth mentioning that \eqref{res1} requires that $\tau>1$ strictly, which excludes the sharply minimax estimators (e.g., the B-H estimator).
+Therefore, our contribution on characterizing the minimax FDR of rate minimax estimator is not an improvement over existing work \cite{AbramovichBDJ2006}, but a valuable addition.

-A toy simulation is conducted under normal means models, i.e., $n=p_n$ and $X=I$, where $s_n=n^{1/2}$, and nonzero $\beta$'s are $[2\log(n/s)]^{1/2}$ which corresponds to the worst case of $\beta$.
-The rate minimax estimator (\ref{SCest}) with $\gamma=2.1$ is used for estimation, and Figure \ref{fdpplot} plots the logarithm of estimated FDR based on 100 independent simulations versus the logarithm of true sparsity ratio $\log(n/s_n)$.
+A toy simulation is conducted to verify the polynomial convergence speed for the false discovery rate in the normal means models where $n=p_n$ and $s_n=n^{1/2}$ and all nonzero $\beta_i$'s are set as $[2\log(n/s)]^{1/2}$.
+Note that this choice of magnitude of $\bbeta$ represents the most difficult case for minimax estimators to control false discovery (refer to our discussion for Theorem \ref{impossibility3}).
+The rate minimax estimator (\ref{SCest}) in Section \ref{fest} is used in the simulation with tuning parameter value $\gamma=2.1$.
+Figure \ref{fdpplot} plots the logarithm of estimated FDR based on 100 independent simulations versus the logarithm of true sparsity ratio $\log(s_n/n)$.
 The plot displays a clear and strong linear trend with $R^2=0.9882$.